 A dentist may separate from practice for one of many reasons.
 A dentist may retire, leave a group to go into solo practice (or vice versa), sell the practice, or relocate.
 Likewise, a dentist’s family may close or sell a practice because the dentist has died or become permanently disabled.
 Use this checklist as a guide.
 This list offers general information and does not take the place of legal advice.
 This list is not exhaustive and each item may not be applicable to every situation.

-Review your contracts and provider handbooks for information on what you need to do to withdraw from participation in dental benefit plans and government benefit programs.
+Review your contracts and provider handbooks for information on what you need to do to withdraw from participation in dental benefits plans and government benefit programs.
 Many contracts require a 30 - to 90- day notice to terminate.
 Each plan has its own requirements.

 To avoid patient claims of abandonment, a dentist who is separating from practice (or the family or estate of a deceased or permanently disabled dentist) has the responsibility of notifying patients in writing of the separation and giving them a reasonable amount of time to find another dentist.

-State law requires patient records be retained for seven (7) years after a practice closes or seven (7) years after a minor reaches the age of majority in the case of minor patients.
+State law requires patient records to be retained for seven (7) years after a practice closes or seven (7) years after a minor reaches the age of majority in the case of minor patients.
 Ensure the privacy and security of stored records as state and federal privacy laws remain applicable to you.
 After the retention period has passed, destroy the records so the information contained therein is unreadable.
-Patient records may not be sold without the sale of a practice unless patient authorization is obtained.
+Patient records may not be sold without the sale of practice unless patient authorization is obtained.

 Although the HIPAA Privacy Rule allows the use and transfer of patient information to relevant parties who need that information for health care operations, which includes practice sales, state law does not include the same provision.
-In the transfer, sale, merger or consolidation of a dental practice, it is therefore prudent for the selling dentist to obtain written patient authorization prior to allowing a potential buyer or partner to view charts.
+In the transfer, sale, merger, or consolidation of a dental practice, it is therefore prudent for the selling dentist to obtain written patient authorization prior to allowing a potential buyer or partner to view charts.
 The absent provision in state law also means that a new practice owner should stay on the safe side of the state’s privacy laws and obtain written patient authorization before using a patient record.
 If a patient sets an appointment to be seen by the new owner, this action is viewed as an implied authorization that allows the dentist to view the record before the patient presents.

-In the transfer, sale, merger or consolidation of a dental practice, the new owner may agree to have custody of patient records (the alternative is that the former owner retains the records).
+In the transfer, sale, merger, or consolidation of a dental practice, the new owner may agree to have custody of patient records (the alternative is that the former owner retains the records).
 As the custodian of records, the owner is legally responsible for ensuring the contents are secure and, if the records are to be destroyed, ensuring the contents are unreadable.

 The original and new owners of the practice should come to an agreement regarding the disposition of inactive patient records.
 They should agree on terms for providing the original owner access to the records if there arises a patient claim or dispute regarding treatment.
-Also, they should agree upon terms relative to retreatment of patients treated by the original owner.
+Also, they should agree upon terms relative to the retreatment of patients treated by the original owner.
 The original owner should retain a list of patients whose charts are acquired by the new owner, but shall not utilize the list for any purpose in violation of the sales agreement.

 Provide employees with a firm date for when you will separate from practice.
 How much notice to give employees depends on circumstances—whether closure occurs in phases or right away or if the practice will transition to a new owner.